 A delicious jam covered waffle.
 Shake and vape certified.
-On mixing gives on strawberry jam flavor that calms down with time.
+Fresh strawberry jam flavor that was a little strong but calms down with time.

 Jam - Shisha Strawberry, Strawberry (ripe), Sweet Strawberry - These 3 strawberries make up a sweet delicious strawberry jam.

 Syrup - Golden Syrup - Fills out the middle of the vape for me.
 With a 4 week steep, the Golden Syrup really pops.